East Coast Greenway: Connecticut

-ECG - Newly built Farmington Canal Heritage Trail section (May 2016) in Cheshire CT.

 Connecticut has the most rural stretch of trail in the region.
 It runs through historic mill towns, such as Willimantic, and major cities like Hartford, New Haven, Bridgeport, and Stamford.
 Users can travel on the Farmington Canal Greenway to get to New Haven from Simsbury and then ride along the Long Island Sound as they exit the state.
 Currently, 28% of the 198 mi route is off-road, with an additional 28% in development.